 Represented an ATM owner/operator in litigation against its payment processor for failing to timely and properly implement security measures that enabled large scale theft from the ATMs.
 The case settled after we obtained a preliminary injunction against the payment processor.

-Represent multiple retailers in antitrust litigation challenging costs of acceptance imposed by credit card networks.
+Represented multiple retailers in antitrust litigation challenging costs of acceptance imposed by credit card networks.

-Advising airline regarding third party app’s tortious interference with contract relations and possible violations of computer hacking laws.
+Advised an airline regarding third party app’s tortious interference with contract relations and possible violations of computer hacking laws.

 Represented a homebuilder and its mortgage services company making breach of contract and fiduciary duty claims against a large bank that withdrew technology support and services.

 Represented an insurer against major payment processor in dispute over coverage for penalties paid to credit card networks.

 Represented a major retailer pursuing insurance coverage for the cost of replacing payment cards in the wake of a data breach.